 When World War II broke out in 1939, Luxembourg at first attempted to retain its neutrality, but with the Germans advancing, Charlotte and her government ultimately decided to formally join the Allied cause.
 The grand ducal family fled the country in 1940, hopscotching across Europe before landing in London.
 There, Charlotte made numerous appearances on BBC radio, becoming an important symbol of hope for the resistance in Luxembourg.
 The grand ducal family also spent part of the war in the United States and in Canada.
 In England, Hereditary Grand Duke Jean graduated from Sandhurst and was commissioned as an officer in the Irish Guards.
 He served in several major actions during the war; he was part of the Normandy landings on D-Day and, on September 10, 1944, he participated in the liberation of Luxembourg.
 Grand Duchess Charlotte made her return to Luxembourg in April 1945, and although some newspapers reported “scenes of wild enthusiasm” greeted her, others also noted that celebrations were somewhat muted out of respect for the recent death of Franklin D. Roosevelt.

 With the war over, Charlotte turned her attention to diplomacy.
-She hosted numerous foreign leaders in Luxembourg, including Eleanor Roosevelt (who had hosted her at the White House during the war), Queen Juliana of the Netherlands, and President Coty of France.
+She hosted numerous foreign leaders in Luxembourg, including Eleanor Roosevelt (who had hosted her at the White House during the war), Queen Juliana of the Netherlands (pictured above), and President Coty of France.
 In 1953, the country was overjoyed to witness the royal wedding of Charlotte’s son, Hereditary Grand Duke Jean, and her goddaughter, Princess Josephine-Charlotte of Belgium.
 All four of Charlotte’s daughters also married during the 1950s, while her second son, Prince Charles, married an American, Joan Dillon (daughter of Clarence Douglas Dillon, who served as the American Ambassador to France and the US Treasury Secretary), in 1967.

 In the spring of 1963, Charlotte and Jean embarked on a diplomatic visit to the United States, a trip that garnered significant international press.
 They were the guests of honor at a state dinner hosted by President and Mrs. Kennedy, and then traveled on to spend time in Chicago.
 One Washington correspondent described Charlotte as “sweetness and warmth combined with elegance — the essence of gentility without a trace of hauteur.”